arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 - Review translations.
 - Submit translations.

+##### Responsibilities
 A coordinator is responsible for ensuring the quality, consistency and timeliness of translations in their language.
+The coordinator tasks:
+- Follow up with the translators and reivewers on the translation progress
+- Maintain and udpate their language team structure on Transifex (e.g., remove inactive translators, etc)
+- If there is no translation activity, translate the remaining strings for the next release
+- Check the final translations in the software to ensure that there are no issues
+- If there are no reviewers, review the software translations
+- Review all the website translations and ensure that there are up to date

 Coordinators actively participate in the Bisq DAO by voting up or down proposals by the translators in their team.
 In addition, a coordinator is available to guide new translators, help resolve Transifex issues in their language, and explore opportunities to expand Bisq in their region.
 Any coordinator who has contributed on a regular basis can become an admin once the position is open.

 ### Budget